Support Us

 For nearly 40 years, Master Arts Theatre has fostered a welcoming, Christ-centered environment for adults and children to explore theatre.
 Your continued support has been vital to our success especially now as we address important repairs to the building as we get ready for our 40th anniversary.

-Thanks to your support Mater Arts has been able to be a place for thousands to express their artistic sides or enjoy a show with family and friends.
+Thanks to your support, Master Arts has been able to be a place for thousands to express their artistic sides or enjoy a show with family and friends.

 Would you please consider supporting Master Arts by donating, buying ads, or sponsoring a season?